drgerg/ohd/README.md

 # ohd - (OverHeadDoor) Garage Door Monitor

+It is now June, 2023.
+DoorPi, which runs **ohd**, has been chugging along out there in the garage since 2015 with minimal intervention.
+It's still running Raspbian Buster, and quite frankly, I'm taking a 'if it ain't broke, don't fix it' approach at this point.

+v2.2.0 adds camera recording when the door opens, which I should have done some time ago.
+It was the addition of another Pi cam in the garage that prompted it.
+Works great.
+The cameras are running into AgentDVR on a Ubuntu machine, and have no real connection to **ohd** other than the fact that we turn recording on and off under certain circumstances.

+### History

 For decades, I wanted a simple way to keep track of whether my garage door was open or closed.
 I started this project in 2015 and it does exactly what I need.
 The project eventually morphed into a component of what I have come to call my [PiNet](https://github.com/casspop/PiNet), a network of Raspberry Pi's that perform various useful functions around my property.